Principle Investigator, AFFIRM

 Lisa Baird, PhD, joined the biology faculty in 1988.
 In addition to teaching in the preparatory courses for biology majors, she teaches classes in plant physiology, electron microscopy and the senior seminar.
 Baird is a developmental plant physiologist with particular interest in plant stress responses to pathogens and insect predation and how these responses can be modulated by plant growth regulators.

-Office: Founders Hall 114
+Office: Founders Hall, Room 114

 Neena Din, PhD, was appointed assistant dean of the College of Arts and Sciences in August 2007.
 She came to USD from Loyola College in Maryland, where she earned tenure as an associate Professor of Biology in 2005.
 At Loyola, Din taught courses in the areas of cell and molecular biology and microbiology, as well as carrying out research on the processes of cell cycle events in bacteria.
 She also served as Loyola’s Pre-Health advisor for three years.

-Assistant Professor, History
+Associate Professor, History